DefiNode/DeFiNode/README.md

 # 2. 3D Printing

 All files can be found in the 3D files folder.
-Every part was specifically designed for 3D printing and can be easily perinted with every FMD printer.
+Every part was specifically designed for 3D printing and can be easily printed with every FMD printer.

-My preferd material and settings:
+My preferred material and settings:

 * PLA
 * 0.4mm nozzle